 Thursday, October 22, 7:00 pm: "Ladies Only: Bible Stories You Didn't Hear in Sunday School" with Valerie Klein

-Sunday, February 28, 4:00 pm: "Cognitive Science and Theology" with Rabbi Ralph Mecklenburger
+Sunday, February 28, 4:00 pm: "What is Spirituality?" with Rabbi Ralph Mecklenburger

 Sunday, April 3, 10:30 am: "More Current Events in Israel and the Middle East" with Gil Elan